 - Discounting Mechanism- Most of the theory believes that the stock market works on a discounting mechanism.
 All the future events are priced at the present value.
 The recent rally can be an indication that the market is pricing based on economic recovery post-COVID-19.

 - Liquidity– Liquidity is probably one of the biggest reason for this rally.
 The Fed increases liquidity in the market as the amount of money printed in the last six months is more than the amount printed in the last 108 years.
 The effects of this money printing are being felt across the globe, including the Indian market.

 - Optimism– The recent hike in the jobs data shows that economy is rebounding.
 There is a wave of confidence among the investors as a specific set of economic data showed a green signal.

-The above factors relate to the broader market.
-Some sectors that were out of favor six months back have performed exceedingly well, beating the current market rebound by a substantial margin.
-These sectors should be on an investor’s radar for long term capital appreciation.
-While selecting the industries, it is essential to note that the winners of the previous bull market will not necessarily lead the next bull market.
-With this philosophy, we identify the following sectors:
+The above factors are related to the broader market.
+Some sectors that were drowning six months back, now performing extremely well.
+These sectors should be on your radar for long term capital appreciation.
+The winners of the previous bull market don’t have to necessarily lead the next bull market.

-- FMCG– The sector can be a defensive play in your portfolio as the demand for consumer goods largely remains in an increasing trend.
-Identifying companies with a mismatch between perception in the market and the actual reality of the company is the key to get superior returns in the future.
+- FMCG– This sector can play a defensive role in your portfolio as the demand for consumer goods always remain increasing.
+To get positive returns in future, it is important to identify companies with a mismatch between perception and the actual reality of the company.

 Coming Up Next – As we move further, we will take a more in-depth look at the trends identified and how retail investors can use these trends in their portfolios to gear up their returns.